cfoguet/cobrafunctions/README.md

 *-r, --unchanged_reaction_weight* : Optional, weight given to the minimization of reactions without imputed gene expression data.
 Default is 1.
 Lower values will allow more variation in such reactions.

 *-t, --organ_name* : Optional, Organ or tissue to be analysed.
 It should match  the organ name used in both gim3e_and_sampling.py and map_expression_to_reactions.py.
 If it is not provided, it will take the organ name from the organ_specific_gim3e_model file name.

+*-z, --gz : Optional: Flag indicating that the output shoud be saved as an .csv.gz file.

 **OUTPUTS:**
  - Personalized fluxes file: CSV with the organ-specific personalized flux values computed for each individual.